epics-containers/epics-containers.github.io/docs/user/tutorials/setup_k8s_new_beamline.rst

 Setting up the Beamline Helm Chart Defaults
 -------------------------------------------

 The beamline helm chart is used to deploy IOCs to the cluster.
-Each IOC gets to override any of the settings available in the chart.
+Each IOC instance gets to override any of the settings available in the chart.
+This is done in ``iocs/<iocname>/values.yaml`` for each IOC instance.
 However, all settings except ``image`` have default values supplied at the beamline level.
 For this reason most IOC instances only need supply the ``image`` setting which specifies the Generic IOC container image to use.